Ten and a half hours. That’s how long we stayed at our provincial exhibition the other day. TEN AND A HALF HOURS. STRAIGHT.

 It goes without saying, but those things are a joke.
 I didn’t see a single person walking around with those giant emoji pillows the kids wanted, and I told them (very firmly) that we were not playing those games because no one wins.
 They seemed to accept that and focused on the rides.(But also I would have really liked a poo emoji pillow?)

-Fair food is amazing, obviously, but it’s also $$$$.
+Fair food is amazing, obviously, but it’s also $$$$ and not at all healthy.
 We packed granola bars, nuts and Goldfish crackers to eat as little snacks here and there.
 We drank the water we packed when we were thirsty.
 We could have brought a cooler bag full of lunch and dinner, if we had wanted, but fair food is FUN and it’s a once-a-year thing, right?

 So we bought lunch and dinner but were careful not to overbuy — the kids were too excited to eat much — so we weren’t left with a ton of cold, uneaten fries and chicken fingers.
 We split a cotton candy and a (very, very sticky) candy apple while we watched a horse show, and picked up a few more candy apples to take home at the end of the night.
 We ate those the next day, so it stretched out our enjoyment.
 Mmmm, candy apples for breakfast.